Hot School Meals

 Like many schools across the country, we work with Caterlink to provide a hot meal option for pupils.
 Menus change every term to suit the season and offer fresh ingredients!
 At Andoversford, parents can book school meals for the term in advance - no need to worry each morning!
 The Menu is uploaded to ParentPay for you to make your selections directly from there.
 ParentPay is also used to make payments - which helps with the organisation!

 Some parents prefer to send a packed lunch for pupils.
 We hold Healthy Schools status and encourage healthy eating at lunchtime.
 Chocolate bars, fizzy drinks, sweets and crisps should not be sent into school as part of a packed lunch.
 For a range of healthy lunchbox ideas why not take a look at the Good Food guidance?
 Click here for details.
 The NHS also have lots of advice about packed lunches - follow the link here!

-Take a look at the menu for Autumn Term below!
+Take a look at the menu for Spring Term below!

 Please log in to ParentPay to pre-order your child's lunch options.
 If you do not make a selection for any given day, it will be assumed that you will be providing your child with a packed lunch.

 Food orders are placed with the kitchen on a Monday for the full week so it is not possible to make changes to your submitted order on a daily basis.
 A minimum of one week’s notice is required to amend meal choices.

 Special diets will be catered for.
 All special diets must be registered with Caterlink before a child can be offered a school meal.
 If your child has a special diet/allergy, please inform the school office as soon as possible so that we can provide you with a form for completion.